-• (g) For a modular, non-superconducting conductor,
+• For a modular, non-superconducting conductor, refer to Section 2.6.

-Refer to Sect.
-I-6.0

-I-4.1.2 Material Ductility Requirements
+2.4.1.2 Material Ductility Requirements

 Ductility is a measure of the capacity of a material to inelastically (plastic) deform in tension or shear without rupture for its given environment.
 Terms commonly associated with the measurement of material ductility include elongation and reduction of area.
 Materials chosen for use in NCSX shall meet, at a minimum, ductility requirements which must be evaluated for each material independently if not specified by an established standard.